Technology Case Interview: Frameworks, Worked Examples, and How to Solve Tech Cases (2026)

 Churn rateCustomers lost ÷ customers at start of period<5%/year for enterprise SaaSRate of customer loss

-The single most important metric for SaaS cases: NRR.
-An NRR above 100% means revenue from existing customers is growing even before new sales — the business can grow by doing nothing but retaining customers.
-Public SaaS companies with NRR above 120% command significantly higher revenue multiples (Source: Phoenix Strategy Group, 2025).
+The single most important metric for SaaS cases is NRR.
+An NRR above 100% means revenue from existing customers is growing even before new sales land.
+The business can grow by retaining and expanding current accounts, which is why investors tolerate near-term acquisition spend when retention quality is strong.
+An NRR below 100% means a leak that new-customer growth can only mask, not fix.

-Technology cases frequently intersect with other case types.
-Use these guides for the adjacent frameworks you'll need:
+Technology cases intersect with many other case types.
+Use these for the adjacent frameworks you will need:

 Tech Case Drills